AARAV948/Personal_Cloud_Storage/Readme.md

-# Personal Nextcloud with Docker
+# Personal_Cloud_Storage using Nextcloud and Docker

-This is a self-hosted Nextcloud setup using Docker on a Linux server, configured without a domain.
+This is a self-hosted Cloud Storage Platform using Nextcloud setup and Docker on a Linux server, configured without a domain.

 ## Contents